Stuart Broad says Ben Stokes’ reprieve lifted England to hit back at Lord’s - NewsBreak

 He proceeded to swing for the fences, launching Ajaz Patel for three muscular sixes and adding five fours to turn the pressure back on a bowling side who had already taken four cheap wickets.

 “He’s a situation player, isn’t he?
-I think it really suits him when the situation is laid out for him and he’s got a target to chase,” said Broad.
+I think he’s really suits him when the situation is laid out for him and he’s got a target to chase,” said Broad.

 “He’s at his best when he’s got the game on the line and that’s always a sign of a world-class player.
 The way Rooty and Stokesy played after the bit of luck with the no-ball showed the way this team want to go about it.